bishwajitcadhikary/laravel-currency-exchange/README.md

 With that task completed, you're ready to start using [Currency.GetGeoApi.com](https://currency.getgeoapi.com) for retrieving up-to-date exchange rates.

-### Frankfurter.app
+### Frankfurter.dev

-[frankfurter.app](https://frankfurter.app) is an open-source API for current and historical foreign exchange rates published by the European Central Bank, which can be used without an API key.
+[frankfurter.dev](https://frankfurter.dev) is an open-source API for current and historical foreign exchange rates published by the European Central Bank, which can be used without an API key.

 In your `exchange.php` config file, set `default` to `frankfurter`, or set `EXCHANGE_DRIVER` to `frankfurter` in your `.env` file.

-With that task completed, you're ready to start using [frankfurter.app](https://frankfurter.app) for retrieving up-to-date exchange rates.
+With that task completed, you're ready to start using [frankfurter.dev](https://frankfurter.app) for retrieving up-to-date exchange rates.

 ### Cache